Do I have to be a current USC student to apply for admission to this program?

 I already hold a master's degree.
 Do I have to submit test scores?

 Holding a prior master’s degree does not exempt applicants from submitting the required test scores.
-The committee will review the content of the individual’s graduate degree transcript to determine whether or not there is sufficient evidence that the individual is qualified for admission.
-If the individual attended an institution that does not issue grades or distinguishing evaluative marks, test scores are required.
-If the individual's performance in the graduate program was marginal, test scores will be requested.
-Failing to submit test scores could jeopardize the individual’s admission if the committee asks for scores and the applicant is not able to take the test in time for admission.
+You may choose to submit an application without test scores.
+The committee will review the content of your graduate degree transcript to determine whether or not there is sufficient evidence that you are qualified for admission.
+The quality of the institution at which the master’s degree was earned and the individual’s GPA will be taken into consideration.
+If you attended an institution that does not issue grades or distinguishing evaluative marks, test scores are required.
+If the your performance in the graduate program was marginal, test scores will be requested.
+Failing to submit test scores could jeopardize your admission if the committee asks for scores and the applicant is not able to take the test in time for admission.

 What if I took one of the courses in the curriculum with a degree I completed already?